-This piece unpacks the why, the warning signs that show up in wearable data before the spin, and what you can practically do with that information.
+This piece unpacks why a connection is plausible, which signals in wearable data are worth watching in your own records, and what you can practically do with that information.

 The vestibular system does not work in isolation.
-It shares circuitry with the autonomic nervous system, the trigeminal-cervical complex (in the case of vestibular migraine), and the endolymphatic homeostasis machinery (in the case of Meniere's).
-Sleep disruption affects all three.
+It interacts with the autonomic nervous system, with migraine mechanisms (in the case of vestibular migraine), and with inner-ear fluid regulation (in the case of Meniere's).
+There are several plausible, though not fully proven, ways sleep disruption could feed into each:

 What "bad sleep" actually means in your data

 Sleep is not just duration.
-The wearable signals that correlate with next-day spins fall into three buckets:
+When people look for sleep-spin patterns in their wearable data, the signals worth checking fall into three buckets:

 1. Duration outside your personal range

-Most adults need 7 to 9 hours.
-But the relevant number is your normal, not a population average.
-If you typically sleep 7.5 hours and last night was 5.5, that is a 27% drop from baseline.
-That kind of deviation, not the absolute number, is what predicts spins.
+Most adults are generally advised to aim for around 7 to 9 hours.
+But the more interesting number for tracking is your normal, not a population average.
+If you typically sleep 7.5 hours and last night was 5.5, that is a big deviation from your baseline — and deviation from baseline is often a more revealing thing to track than the absolute number.

 2. Stage composition